ytakefuji/covidlag/README.md

 # covidlag
+Data science is useful to investigate the progression of the pandemic.

 covidlag is an open-source program which is available in public and can be installed by the PyPI package command (pip). covidlag can calculate the lag time between infection peaks and death peaks.